 - Walking Wasteland: He even provides the page quote.

 A woman who is able to transform into liquid after being paid to be a human test subject for a mutagen.
 She works as a freelance saboteur and is often hired by powerful corporations.

 - Body Horror: In her other shapeshifting form.

 - Dark Action Girl: She regularly goes toe-to-toe with Batman, and usually wins.

 - Expy: Of Clayface and, hilariously, the Bic mascot◊.

-- Even Evil Has Loved Ones: She took horrible care of her daughter Deanna Clay, but she does care about her.
+- Even Evil Has Loved Ones: She tried to provide for her daughter, Deanna Clay, but her condition and life of crime made her influence at best mediocre.
 Unfortunately, the feeling's not mutual, which is kind of her fault.

 - Give Her A Normal Life: The episode "Inqueling" reveals that, before her mutation, Inque gave birth to a daughter she subsequently gave up for adoption.
 When the two reunite in the show, Inque explains that she had grown up poor and allowed herself to become Inque all for the money, and she wanted to give her daughter an easier life with normal parents and a large trust fund.
 When Inque reveals just how much money she has, however, her daughter attempts to kill her in order to get control of her bank accounts.
 She points out that Inque never gave her anything except money, so why is Inque surprised that she's just taking more of it?